cs5450/cs5450.github.io/assignments/lab1.md

 * Submission is the same as Checkpoint 1.
 Tag and upload your repo in a tarball to the corresponding lab on CMS.
 * Checkpoint 2 builds on top of the foundation you built in Checkpoint 1.
 Try architecting these two checkpoints as 'layers' in your design.
 You have the low-level select() layer from Checkpoint 1 which serves as a blackbox handling the select() system call and associated recv() and send() calls.
 It should expose an API to Checkpoint 2 that also uses functions provided by Checkpoint 2.
 That is, Checkpoint 2 also provides functions used by Checkpoint 1 (you are free to design differently, this is only a suggestion).
 For example, Checkpoint 2 might provide an HTTP 1.1 finite state machine that interprets and parses bytes coming in on buffers from Checkpoint 1.
 It might also provide special disconnect handlers as needed to cleanup state if a connection closes inside Checkpoint 1 without sending a proper HTTP 1.1 close header option.
 In addition, Checkpoint 1 might provide functions or a method of passing back bytes in some buffer that Checkpoint 2 wants to be written back to the client.
 Architect this however you like, you are the software engineer here designing and building a web server based on select().

-Files we expect to see in your submission:
+## Files we expect to see in your submission:

 * Makefile - make sure nothing is hard coded specific to your user; should build a 'lisod' file which runs the HTTP 1.1 server
 * All of your source code - all .c and .h files
 * readme.txt - file containing a brief description of your current implementation of lisod
-* tests.txt - file containing a brief description of your testing methods for lisod
+* tests.txt - file containing a brief description of your testing methods for lisod, vulnerabilities that you found
-* vulnerabilities.txt - identify at least one vulnerability in your current implementation